 How Many Laps is a Mile Around A Track – The Test

-Before we get into the actual distance of running one lap around a standard track, let’s first start with a little quiz and see how adept you are in track terminology.
+Before we get into how many laps on a track is a mile, let’s first start with a little quiz and see how adept you are in track terminology.

 - Question 1: Does Running three laps around a 400-m track equals one mile?

 - Question 2: Does running seven laps in lane 3 equals two miles?

 - Question 3: Is a straightway 100-meter long?

 - Question 4: Are all lanes of a track of the same distance?

 - Question 5: Is a “metric mile” 1500M?

 The answers: 1/No, 2/, 3/yes, 4/no, 5/yes.

 So, how did you do on the quiz?
 If you got more wrongs than rights, don’t worry, there’s no need to feel discouraged.
 Keep reading to educate yourself and stay on track – pun intended!